 Sergeant (USMC, Retired) Adam Kisielewski- Director

-After completing recruit training, Kisielewski trained as an Infantryman or “0311” at Camp Pendleton, CA and later entered the US Marine Corps’ Security Forces where he was hand selected to serve on the presidential security detail.
-Upon completion of his required training, Kisielewski received orders to the Marine Barracks in Washington D.C., where he provided security for the Commandant of the Marine Corps (CMC), the Chief of Naval Operations (CNO), and numerous other flag officers.
-Eventually, Kisielewski was selected to serve at Camp David where he provided security to the 43rd President of the United States, the first family, and other visiting dignitaries.
+After completing his training, he was stationed in Washington D.C., where he provided security for the Commandant of the Marine Corps, the Chief of Naval Operations and other senior officers.
+During this time, Adam was hand selected to serve on the presidential security detail at Camp David where he protected the 43rd President of the United States, the first family and other visiting dignitaries.

-Kisielewski’s wounds required the amputation of his left arm at the shoulder and his right leg four inches below his knee.
-Kisielewski’s left leg was also badly damaged in the blast and required three months of continuous limb salvage surgeries for doctors to determine they could save his limb.
-Kisielewski also endured various other surgeries to his stomach and ears.
-Kisielewski received care at National Naval Medical Center and Walter Reed Army Medical Center.
-After 14 months of recovery, Sergeant Kisielewski medically retired from the US Marine Corps.
+Adam’s wounds required the amputation of his left arm and his right leg.
+His left leg was also badly damaged in the blast and required several months of continuous surgeries.
+After 14 months of recovery, Adam retired from the Marines as a Sergeant.

-“I am so proud to have had the opportunity to serve my country in many different ways.
-It is highly gratifying to get to be a small part of something so much bigger than myself.”
+“I am very proud to have had the opportunity to serve my country in many ways.
+It is highly gratifying to be a small part of something much bigger than myself.”